 The film beat Kirsten Johnson’s Dick Johnson is Dead and David France’s Welcome to Chechnya to secure the prestigious golden statuette.

-The film’s victory in the category resulted in the first-ever Emmy for MTV Documentary Films, a division of MTV headed by the former president of HBO Documentary Films, Sheila Nevins.
+The film’s Emmy victory is the first-ever Emmy for MTV Documentary Films, a division of MTV headed by the former president of HBO Documentary Films, Sheila Nevins.

 76 Days was co-directed by Chinese-American director Hao Wu and highlights the stories of those affected by the spread of Covid-19 amid the Wuhan lockdown in early 2020.